Effeilo/ergonomize.css/documentation.md

 }
 ```

-Force scrollbars to always be visible to prevent awkward jumps when navigating between pages that do/do not have enough content to produce scrollbars naturally.
+Forces scrollbars to always be visible to prevent awkward jumps when navigating between pages that do/do not have enough content to produce scrollbars naturally.

 ```css
 /*